ionlyseespots/ambient-design/README.md

 This project is in early development.

-Ambient makes use of HTML5 elements & CSS3 properties to convey structure within a semantic grid.
+Ambient makes use of HTML5 elements & CSS3 properties to convey a consistent visual structure within a semantic grid.
 Design patterns are about defining namespaces for the HTML to live in.
 It works by generating styles for elements, attributes & values.
 And it's the key to unlocking this new approach.

 * Web site: http://ionlyseespots.github.io/ambient-design/index.html
 * Grid examples: http://ionlyseespots.github.io/ambient-design/examples/grid/index.html